New England Journal of Medicine July 16, 2015

 Setting

-Outcome Time to first confirmed event of a composite of cardiovascular death, nonfatal myocardial infarction, nonfatal stroke, or hospitalization for unstable angina.
+Outcome Composite of cardiovascular death, nonfatal myocardial infarction, nonfatal stroke, or hospitalization for unstable angina

 Study Limitations